DatabyClara/A-B_Testing_Results_Analysis/README.md

 # A-B-Testing-Results-Analysis
 The notebook where the project was developed can be found in the link above **(Project_Sprint_09_en.ipynb)**.

+### Objective:
-This project aimed to increase the revenue of an online store by **prioritizing hypotheses** using two different frameworks: *ICE* (Impact, Confidence, Ease) and *RICE* (Reach, Impact, Confidence, Effort).
-Given a CSV file containing various hypotheses that could solve identified problems and increase revenue, my task was to apply these frameworks to prioritize the most effective actions.
+The goal of this project was to increase the revenue of an online store by prioritizing business hypotheses and analyzing the results of an A/B test.

-After identifying the most relevant hypotheses, an A/B test was conducted to compare the results of groups A and B. The analysis focused on several aspects to **extract insights** that could help achieve the goal of increasing revenue.
-The main aspects included:

-- Cumulative revenue per group
-- Average cumulative order size per group
-- Relative difference in average cumulative order size for group B compared to group A
-- Daily convertion rate for each group (ratio of orders to daily visits)
-- Relative difference in cumulative conversion between groups A and B
+### What Was Done:
+1. Business hypotheses were prioritized using two frameworks: ICE (Impact, Confidence, Ease) and RICE (Reach, Impact, Confidence, Effort).

+2. An A/B test was conducted to evaluate the effectiveness of changes based on selected hypotheses.

-- Compare several aspects using both raw data and filtered data (excluding outliers)
+3. The test results were analyzed using several metrics, including cumulative revenue, average order size, and conversion rates.
+Both raw and filtered data (excluding outliers) were considered.

+### Results:
+The analysis provided insights into which group (A or B) performed better in terms of revenue and conversion.
+It highlighted the importance of filtering outliers for more accurate conclusions.
+These findings helped validate or discard certain hypotheses, guiding future business decisions.

+### Tools and Languages Used:
+- Python
+- Visual Studio Code
+- Pandas, NumPy, Matplotlib, Seaborn for data analysis and visualization

+### Possible Improvements and Next Steps:
+- Run additional A/B tests with more segmented user groups.
+- Automate data preprocessing and analysis pipelines.